youssefelmougy/TOWER/README.md

 book description.

 ### Changed Requirements
-1. It is a Android Based as of for now.
+1. It is a Android Based for now.
 2. No Change.
 3. No Change.
 4. Puts the buyer into direct contact with the seller through email.